Cody-Learner/aurt.aurutils.based/README.md

 Run aurt for menu:
 $ aurt
 ```
-Reinstall cower and aurutils through aurt as a test and so they get registered in the local aur repo.<br>
+Reinstall cower and aurutils inside the container with aurt as a test and so they get registered in the local aur repo.<br>
+Hit [F10] key to escape midnight commander after reading, editing AUR package files.<br>

 The container can be powered off by running poweroff from within the container.<br>
 $ sudo poweroff

-I copied my ~/Container contents to /var/lib/machines/ and created a custom tar'd container clone after working a bit with them.<br>
+I copied my ~/Container contents to /var/lib/machines/ and created a custom tar'd container clone after working with systemd .<br>
 See man machinectl for more info.

 ENJOY!<br>